-The company’s chairman and CEO Wade Dawe says gold grade and output improved in each quarter at Black Fox – its sole producing mine in Timmins, Ont. – as it started mining more high-grade underground ore, resulting in higher average grade ore going through the mill.
-This trend should continue at least through the first quarter of 2013 until the junior reaches steady state production level.
+The company’s chairperson and CEO Wade Dawe says that gold grade and output improved each quarter at Black Fox in Timmins, Ont. — its sole producing mine — as it mined more high-grade underground ore, resulting in higher average grades going through the mill.
+This trend should continue at least through the first quarter of 2013, until the junior reaches a steady production level.

-Haywood Securities analyst Kerry Smith comments Brigus had “a nice finish to 2012” pointing out gold grades gradually climbed from 3.04 grams in the first quarter to 4.04 grams in last quarter, due to better underground mining techniques.
+Haywood Securities analyst Kerry Smith says that Brigus had “a nice finish to 2012,” pointing out that gold grades gradually climbed from 3.04 grams in the first quarter to 4.04 grams in the fourth quarter, owing to better underground mining techniques.

-For 2013, Smith forecasts the firm should deliver 102,000 oz. at cash costs of US$665 per oz., assuming it recovers 900 tonnes per day from underground and 1,100 tonnes per day from the open pit.
+Smith forecasts the firm should deliver 102,000 oz. in 2013 at cash costs of US$665 per oz., assuming it recovers 900 tonnes per day from underground mining and 1,100 tonnes per day from the open pit.

-The analyst estimates the majority of the underground ore, about 400 to 500 tonnes per day, should come from the long-hole stope in the West zone that Brigus started mining last September.
+The analyst estimates that most of the underground ore — about 400 to 500 tonnes per day — should come from the long-hole stope in the West zone that Brigus started mining last September.

-In addition, the gold producer is drilling underground and has two rigs that are focused on the extending the ore zones at depth.
-Preliminary exploration results from the drilling which began in June have been “very good,” Dawe says, explaining the holes have been showing continuity of the zones at depth and remain open to further expansion.
+The gold producer is also drilling underground with two rigs that are extending the ore zones at depth.
+Preliminary exploration results from the drilling, which began in June, have been “very good,” Dawe says, explaining that the holes have been showing the zones’ continuity at depth, and remain open to further expansion.

-“We believe that Black Fox will be a long-life asset and our intention moving forward is to add ounces as we are mining to at least replace the ounces that we mine each year,” Dawe comments.
+“We believe that Black Fox will be a long-life asset, and our intention moving forward is to add ounces, as we are mining to at least replace the ounces that we mine each year,” Dawe says.

-To continue to develop Black Fox and its other operations, Brigus has budgeted US$59.5 million for capital costs in 2013.
-Of that, US$16 million will go towards underground development, US$13 million for open-pit stripping, US$20 million for equipment purchases and maintenance, and US$10.5 million for underground exploration at Black Fox and Grey Fox.
+To continue developing Black Fox and its other operations, Brigus has budgeted US$59.5 million for capital costs in 2013.
+From this, US$16 million will go towards underground development, US$13 million for open-pit stripping, US$20 million for equipment purchases and maintenance and US$10.5 million for underground exploration at Black Fox and Grey Fox.

-The Grey Fox property is part of the 18-sq.-km complex that hosts the Black Fox mine and mill.
-It is 4 km southeast of the operating mine and hosts the 147, Contact and Grey Fox south zones.
-The first two zones contain more than half of the resource on the Black Fox Complex.
+The Grey Fox property is part of the 18 sq. km complex that hosts the Black Fox mine and mill.
+It is 4 km southeast of the operating mine and hosts the Contact, 147 and Grey Fox South zones.
+Contact and 147 contain more than half of the resource on the Black Fox Complex.

-With that much potential in the ground, Brigus is working to make Grey Fox its next gold mine.
+With so much potential in the ground, Brigus is working to make Grey Fox its next gold mine by 2015.

-Brigus has commenced permitting activities and environmental studies on the deposit.
-It is currently drilling Grey Fox with four rigs, where recent results from the 147 zone show that the orebody has been extended to a true vertical depth of 300 metres below surface.
-Notable intercepts include: 35 metres of 14 grams gold and 29 metres of 4.7 grams gold.
+Brigus has begun permitting activities and environmental studies on the deposit.
+It is drilling Grey Fox with four rigs, with recent results from the 147 zone showing the orebody extended to a vertical depth of 300 metres below surface.
+Notable intercepts include 35 metres of 14 grams gold and 29 metres of 4.7 grams gold.

-“The total average grade and width of the holes reported is 4.2 grams over 9.5 metres, with grades increasing at depth in general,” BMO Nesbitt Burns analyst Brian Quast writes in a note, pointing out most of the intercepts are amenable to open pit mining.
+“The total average grade and width of the holes reported is 4.2 grams over 9.5 metres, with grades increasing at depth in general,” BMO Nesbitt Burns analyst Brian Quast writes in a note, pointing out that most of the intercepts are amenable to open-pit mining.

-A feasibility study on the project should be out in the second half of the year, with first production from the open-pit mine expected in early 2015.
+A feasibility study on the project should be out in the second half of the year, with first production from the open-pit portion of the mine expected in early 2015.

-Brigus plans to fund the construction of the mine through a combination of internally generated cash flow and externally funded sources in 2014, and is fully funded for 2013.
+Brigus plans to fund mine construction through internally generated cash flow and externally funded sources in 2014.
+It is fully funded for 2013.

 “Right now we are a gold producer in Canada with only one producing mine.
 By 2015, we will have two operating mines on Canadian soil.
 And by 2017, we expect to have three.”

-The Goldfields project is envisioned as a 5,000-tonne-per-day open-pit operation and is fully permitted.
+The fully permitted Goldfields project is envisioned as a 5,000-tonne-per-day open-pit operation.

 © 1915 - 2013 The Northern Miner.
 All Rights Reserved.